 (b) Within two (2) business days of receiving the Provider's verification request, the Registrar shall provide the full Registration Data for each of the specified domain names in the verification request upon the UDRP Provider notifying the Registrar of the existence of a complaint, including by participating in the mechanism to provide the full Registration Data to the Provider as specified by ICANN, and confirm that a Lock of the domain name has been applied.
 The Registrar shall not notify the Respondent of the proceeding until the Lock status has been applied.
 The Lock shall remain in place through the remaining Pendency of the UDRP proceeding.
 Any updates to the Respondent's data, such as through the result of a request by a privacy or proxy provider to reveal the underlying customer data, must be made before the two (2) business day period concludes or before the Registrar verifies the information requested and confirms the Lock to the UDRP Provider, whichever occurs first.
 Any modification(s) of the Respondent's data following the two (2) business day period may be addressed by the Panel in its decision.

 (c) The Provider shall review the complaint for administrative compliance with the Policy and these Rules and, if in compliance, shall forward the complaint, including any annexes, electronically to the Respondent and the Registrar and shall send Written Notice of the complaint (together with the explanatory cover sheet prescribed by the Provider's Supplemental Rules) to the Respondent, in the manner prescribed by Paragraph 2(a), within three (3) calendar days following receipt of the fees to be paid by the Complainant in accordance with Paragraph 19.
-If the complaint was filed by an IGO Complainant, this Written Notice must inform the Respondent that if the Panel issues a decision in favor of the IGO Complainant:
+If the complaint was filed by an IGO Complainant, this Written Notice must inform the Respondent that the Respondent may elect to submit the dispute for resolution via binding arbitration by initiating an Arbitral Proceeding or, if the Panel issues a decision in favor of the IGO Complainant:

-(1) the Respondent has the right to challenge the UDRP decision canceling or transferring the domain name(s) by filing a claim in court;
+(1) the Respondent has the right to seek to challenge the UDRP decision canceling or transferring the domain name(s) by filing a claim in court, which the court may or may not accept jurisdiction over the IGO Complainant and/or the case;

 (2) that, in the event the Respondent chooses to initiate court proceedings, the IGO Complainant may assert its privileges and immunities with the result that the court may decline to hear the merits of the case on the basis of IGO privileges and immunities; and

-(3) that the Respondent has the option to initiate an Arbitral Proceeding administered by an Arbitral Institution to settle the dispute, including in lieu of initiating court proceedings or, if it files a claim in court, where the court has declined to hear the merits of the case.
+(3) that the Respondent has the option to initiate an Arbitral Proceeding administered by an Arbitral Institution to resolve the dispute, including in lieu of initiating court proceedings or, if it files a claim in court, where the court has declined to hear the merits of the case.

 (d) If the Provider finds the complaint to be administratively deficient, it shall promptly notify the Complainant and the Respondent of the nature of the deficiencies identified.
 The Complainant shall have five (5) calendar days within which to correct any such deficiencies, after which the administrative proceeding will be deemed withdrawn without prejudice to submission of a different complaint by Complainant.